fudge88/fudge88/README.md

 <h3 align="center">...and I'm a Full stack developer!  </h3>

 <p align="center" >
-I've <i>'oh so nearly'</i> completed my certification in Full Stack Development with the University of Birmingham; and looking for opportunities to grow and apply my skills with passion in the world of code!
+I've <i>'recently'</i> completed my certification in Full Stack Development with the University of Birmingham; and looking for opportunities to grow and apply my skills with passion in the world of code!
 </p>